ph4r05/py-lz4framed/README.md

 the decompressor context to the (byte) string which can be later unmarshalled / deserialized and continue from that point.
 Marshalled state can be stored e.g., to a file.
 More in test `test_decompressor_fp_marshalling`.

+## Random access archive

+Situation: 800 GB LZ4 encrypted file.
+You want random access the file so it can be map/reduced or processed in parallel from different offsets.

+Marshalled decompressor state takes only the required amount of memory.
+If the state dump is performed on the block boundaries (i.e., when the size hint from the previous call was provided by the input stream) the marhsalled size would be only 184 B, in the best case scenario, 66 kB in the worse case - when LZ4 file is using linked mode.

+Anyway, when state marshalling returns this small state the application can build a meta file, the mapping: position in the input stream -> decompressor context.
+With this meta file a new decompressor can jump to the particular checkpoint.

 # Usage
 Single-function operation: